JacobTutt/lora_timeseries/README.md

 # M2 Coursework Repository
 ## LoRA for Time Series Analysis with LLMs

-This repository contains the full pipeline used to
+This repository contains the full pipeline used to preform the evaluation, training, generation and hyperparameter tuning.

 ## Pipleine (`src`)